Areymn/Areymn/README.md

 # 💫 About Me:
-💫 About Me:<br>🔭 I’m currently working on documentation, Full Stack programming and webpage optimization
+💫 About Me:<br>🔭 I’m currently working on gitbook documentation, Full Stack programming and webpage optimization
 <br>👯 I’m looking to collaborate on Website Development and implementation
 <br>🤝 I’m looking for help with Login and database deployment
 <br>🌱 I’m currently learning Python, QA, JavaScript, Node.js, React.js and Java